-Sale by sample

-bulk shall correspond with the sample in quality

-buyer shall have a reasonable opportunity of comparing the bulk with the sample goods shall be free from any latent defect i.e. a hidden defect.
+Sale by sample goods shall be free bulk shall buyer shall have correspond with the a reasonable from any latent sample in quality opportunity of defect i.e. a hidden comparing the bulk defect. with the sample

 Ex: A company sold certain shoes made of special sole by sample for the French Army.
 The shoes were found to contain paper not discoverable by ordinary inspection.
 Held, the buyer was entitled to the refund of the price plus damages.